phoenixvc/cognitive-mesh/docs/prds/09-nextgen-ai/cognitive-mesh-v3-backend-architecture.md

 ## Narrative

 Vanessa, an EU-based risk analyst at a multinational biotech firm, tackles high-stakes investment scenarios using the Cognitive Mesh platform.
 As she scopes a complex project, the system walks her through a transparent, configurable phase workflow: Human Analysis, AI Pattern Recognition, and Structured Human Validation.
 Each suggestion—no matter how fluently generated—triggers audit trails, cultural adaptation of prompts, and legal compliance checks for GDPR and sector-specific regulations.
 If Vanessa ever feels rushed or overwhelmed, she can initiate a step-back, see notification batch summaries, and review every rationale in clear text.
 Behind the scenes, the NormativeAgency and InformationEthics modules ensure true discursive integrity and epistemic control.
-By project’s end, Vanessa confidently presents an auditable report—her reasoning, AI’s contributions, cultural and legal framing—in a format trusted by colleagues and external regulators.
-Her firm’s leadership recognizes not just the insight, but the rigorous, human-centered process behind every critical decision.
+By project's end, Vanessa confidently presents an auditable report—her reasoning, AI's contributions, cultural and legal framing—in a format trusted by colleagues and external regulators.
+Her firm's leadership recognizes not just the insight, but the rigorous, human-centered process behind every critical decision.

 ------------------------------------------------------------------------